-Temple Micah members who have pledged for the 2022-2023 membership year, along with their ticketed non-member guests, are welcome to join us in-person at National United Methodist Church (NUMC), located at 3401 Nebraska Avenue NW in Washington, DC, for the following services:
+Temple Micah members who have pledged for the 2022-2023 membership year, along with their non-member guests, are welcome to join us in-person at National United Methodist Church (NUMC), located at 3401 Nebraska Avenue NW in Washington, DC, for the following services:

 Erev Rosh HashanahSeptember 25